 Being a perfusionist involves:

 This is a very demanding program.
 Whilst it is possible to work during the didactic year, working during the clinical year is unlikely to be feasible.
-Any work hours must accommodate full-time labs and clinical hours.Top
+Any work hours must accommodate mandatory labs and full-time clinical rotations.Top

 The Perfusion lab is located at the BCIT Aerospace Technology Campus (ATC), on Sea Island, in Richmond, BC.Top

 Yes.
 All students must attend lab classes.
-Full-time lab classes will be scheduled at the end of didactic terms 1 & 2, and at the beginning of each clinical practicum rotation.Top
+Full-time lab classes are scheduled at the end of didactic terms 1 and 2, and at the beginning of each clinical practicum rotation.Top

 BCIT arranges clinical training for the student.
-Students will be asked to provide their preferences for clinical placements, but there is no guarantee that they will be assigned to one of their preferences.Top
+Students will be asked to provide their preferences for clinical placements, but there is no guarantee that they will be assigned to their preferences.Top